-- Provide oversight to ensure that Forests and Grasslands apply prescribed fire safely and cost effectively to achieve Land and Resource Management Plan objectives. - Provide recommendations to the Regional Forester to establish guidance for approval of prescribed fire initiation based on regional conditions and resource capability; and whether to approve or disapprove new prescribed fires or continue existing prescribed fire at National Preparedness Levels IV and V. - Monitor conditions and advise Forests and Grasslands of conditions which may compromise successful implementation of prescribed fire activities. - Provide recommendations to the Regional Forester on the qualifications of Forest Supervisors to make Line Officer prescribed fire decisions on forests and grasslands.
-See FSM 5142.51 for Forest Supervisor qualifications. - Ensure forests complete a fuel treatment effectiveness assessment (see 5144) (and enter assessment results in the Fuel Treatment Effectiveness Monitoring database within 90 days of control of the fire) on all wildfires which start in or burn into a fuel treatment that has been completed within the last 10 years (within the last 3 years in the Southern Region or in portions of other regions designated by the Regional Forester). - Monitor prescribed fire activity and ensure accurate and timely reporting (tabular and spatial) of all Forest or Grassland prescribed fire activity.
+- 1. Provide oversight to ensure that Forests and Grasslands apply prescribed fire safely and cost effectively to achieve Land and Resource Management Plans objectives. - 2.
+Provide recommendations to the Regional Forester to establish guidance for approval of prescribed fire initiation based on regional conditions and resource capability; and whether to approve or disapprove new prescribed fires or continue existing prescribed fire at National Preparedness Levels IV and V or when National Fire Danger Rating System adjective rating is "extreme" in the county or contiguous county for which the prescribed fire project is located. - 3.
+Monitor conditions and advise Forests and Grasslands of conditions which may compromise successful implementation of prescribed fire activities. - 4.
+Provide recommendations to the Regional Forester on the qualifications and certification of Forest Supervisors, District Rangers, other Line Officers or their delegated "acting's" to make prescribed fire decisions on forests and grasslands.
+See sec.
+5142.5. - 5.
+Ensure forests complete a fuel treatment effectiveness assessment (see 5144) (and enter assessment results in the Fuel Treatment Effectiveness Monitoring database within 90 days of control of the fire) on all wildfires which start in or burn into a fuel treatment that has been completed within the last 10 years (within the last 3 years in the Southern Region or in portions of other regions designated by the Regional Forester). - 6.
+Monitor prescribed fire activity and ensure accurate and timely reporting (tabular and spatial) of all Forest or Grassland prescribed fire activity. - Ensure that all prescribed fire ignitions authorized by the Regional Forester when National Fire Danger Rating System forecasted adjective rating is "extreme", are documented and reported to the Washington Office, Director, Fire and Aviation Management.